nasaslvt/project-owl/README.md

 ## Configuration
 ### BeagleBone Black Coldstart

+#### Flashing Firmware

-Download the AM3358 Debian 10.3 image from the BeagleBoard website.
-Unzip the image file using 7zip.
-Insert the SD card into a computer and use the Rufus software to flash the image onto the SD card.
-Insert the SD card into the BeagleBone and hold down the BOOT pushbutton (located near the SD card slot) while connecting the power supply to the board.
+* Use the Rufus software to flash the [Debian 10.3 2020-04-06 4GB eMMC IoT Flasher image](https://debian.beagleboard.org/images/bone-eMMC-flasher-debian-10.3-iot-armhf-2020-04-06-4gb.img.xz) onto the SD card.
+* Insert the SD card into the BeagleBone and hold down the "User Boot" button (located near the SD card slot).
+* Connect the power source (USB or 5V adaptor) while holding down the "User Boot" button.
+* Release the button once the bank of 4 LED's light up for a few seconds.
+* The flashing process will take approximately 30-45 minutes.
+* Once the flashing is complete, the bank of 4 LED's to the right of the Ethernet will turn off.
+* Power down the BeagleBone Black, remove the SD card, and power up the BeagleBone Black.

+#### Setup

 Configure passwords and users
 ```bash